OpenZeppelin/openzeppelin-polkadot-zk/README.md

 ## Examples

-Read [the extension pallets](./book/examples/) for examples leveraging and extending the confidential framework.
+Read [the extension pallets](./book/examples/) for examples leveraging and extending the confidential assets framework.

 ## References